fdeblasio/pokeemerald-expansion/notes.md

     - Kartana: Sharpness

 ### Items
-- Figure out extra bag pocket dot
-- Add new TMs
+- Add new TMs to shops/overworld
-    - Figure out Battle Frontier BP issue
 - Add charms (no longer have to worry about space)
 - See if it's possible to give the item PC and decoration PC more room
 - Max Elixir (and others?) should stay on party screen like Full Restores do